Skip to main content

 Running Tests

 Invoking the leo test command will run all of the compiled and interpreted tests.
-Developer may optionally select an individual tests by supplying a a test function name or a string that is contained within a test function name.
-For instance, to run the test for test_async, developers would use the following command:
+Developers may optionally select individual tests by supplying a test function name or a string that is contained within a test function name.
+For instance, to run the test for test_final, developers would use the following command:

 Either of the following commands will run both of the addition function tests: